Tjofil/Text_file_compression_tool/docs/index.md

 ## File reading and application of LZW compression algorithm

-As the idea is text processing within the set of characters defined by the ASCII standard, it is necessary to initialize the first 256 ([0 - 255]) positions within the table (dictionary), which is used by the algorithm itself with individual ASCII (Extended) characters.
+As the idea is a text processing within the set of characters defined by the ASCII standard, it is necessary to initialize the first 256 ([0 - 255]) positions within the table (dictionary), which is used by the algorithm itself with individual ASCII (Extended) characters.

 ```c++
 auto occurrence = std::make_unique<i64[]>(DICT_SIZE);